terraform-google-modules/terraform-example-foundation/1-org/README.md

    cd gcp-org
    git checkout -b plan
    ```
-1. Copy contents of foundation to new repo.
+1. Copy contents of foundation to new repo (terraform variables will updated in a future step).
    ```
    cp -RT ../terraform-example-foundation/1-org/ .
    ```